cettia/cettia.github.io/guides/getting-started.md

 ---
 layout: guide
 title: "Getting Started With Cettia"
-description: "TODO An introductory tutorial to Cettia.
-It explains the reason behind key design decisions that the Cettia team have made in the Cettia, as well as various patterns and features required to build real-time oriented applications without compromise with Cettia."
+description: "This is a summary of a tutorial, Building Real-Time Web Applications With Cettia, for quick start."
 ---

 <h1 class="h2" id="getting-started">Getting Started</h1>

-This is a summary of a tutorial, TODO <a href="/guides/cettia-tutorial/" target="_blank">Building Real-Time Web Applications With Cettia</a>, for quick start.
-You may want to read the tutorial for better understanding of Cettia.
-It covers the reason behind key design decisions that the Cettia team have made in the Cettia as well as the features required to create real-time oriented web applications with Cettia.
+This is a summary of a tutorial, [Building Real-Time Web Applications With Cettia](/guides/cettia-tutorial/), for quick start, which covers the features required to create real-time oriented web applications with Cettia.
+We recommend to read the tutorial if you want better understanding of Cettia.

 The result of the tutorial, the Cettia starter kit, is available in <a href="https://github.com/cettia/cettia-starter-kit" target="_blank">the GitHub repository</a>.
-If you have Java 8+ and Maven 3+ installed, you can run the example by cloning or downloading the repository and typing the following maven command.
+If you have Java 8+ and Maven 3+ installed, you can run the example by cloning or downloading the repository and running Jetty server with the following maven command.

 {% capture panel %}
 ```shell